 The Company will be providing access to its proxy materials over the Internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
-Accordingly, on or about May 18, 2018, stockholders will receive a Notice of Internet Availability of Proxy Materials, which will provide instructions on how to access the Company's Proxy Statement and 2017 Annual Report online.
+Accordingly, on or about May 17, 2019, stockholders will receive a Notice of Internet Availability of Proxy Materials, which will provide instructions on how to access the Company's Proxy Statement and 2018 Annual Report online.
 This is designed to reduce the Company's printing and mailing costs and the environmental impact of its proxy materials.
-The notice also contains instructions on how to receive a paper copy of the Company's proxy materials, including the Proxy Statement, the 2017 Annual Report and a proxy card.
+The notice also contains instructions on how to receive a paper copy of the Company's proxy materials, including the Proxy Statement, the 2018 Annual Report, and the proxy card.

 Regardless of whether stockholders plan to participate in the Annual Meeting, stockholders should promptly submit their proxy over the Internet by following the instructions found on the notice.
-As an alternative, stockholders may follow the procedures outlined in the notice to request a paper proxy card to submit their vote by mail.
+As an alternative, stockholders may follow the procedures outlined in the notice to request a paper proxy card in order to submit their vote by mail.